 Voters in Duval and Clay Counties of Florida have elected to increase their local sales tax rate by a half-cent, effective January 1, 2021.
 The new sales tax rate will be 7.5%, rounded up to the nearest penny.
-Sales tax for rents charged on commercial property in Duval and Clay Counties will also increase by half a percent, from 6.5% to 7%.
-The money received as a result of the half-cent increase is intended for local school upgrades as aging buildings are in need of repairs and modernization to keep schools safe and conducive for learning.
+Sales tax for rents charged on commercial property in Duval and Clay Counties will increase to 7%.
+The money received as a result of the increase is intended for local school upgrades as aging buildings are in need of repairs and modernization to keep schools safe and conducive for learning.

 If you have operations or sales in Duval or Clay County, be sure to update your accounting software for the change in the rate for year-end bookkeeping.
 All other limitations on local sales tax rates are unchanged and continue to apply, including the surtax limit on large purchases (such as motor vehicles, mobile homes, aircraft, or boats) over $5,000.